 Restrictions on joining: none.

 Financial Resources Federal Credit Union offers a premium tiered rate account, dubbed its Business Purple Savings account.
-The sweet spot of this account applies to balances between $10,000 and $49,999, which rewards you with an APY of 0.40%.
 The rates for all of the tiers are as follows:

 This account requires a Financial Resources Membership Savings account in the name of your business, with a minimum balance of $10.